namehash/namekit/packages/namegraph-sdk/README.md

 A TypeScript SDK for interacting with the NameGraph APIs, providing access to the world's largest collection of names.
 This SDK enables easy integration with the NameGraph API endpoints for name and collection suggestions.

+## Features

+- **Category-based Suggestions**: Get name suggestions organized by various categories including related terms, wordplay, alternates, and more
+- **Collection Management**: Find, count, and analyze collections of names
+- **Smart Sampling**: Sample and fetch top members from collections
+- **Advanced Search**: Search collections by string or by collection ID

 ## Installation

 ```bash